vinzenzu/localRAG/README.md

 1. Start the program.
 Here, I am using PyCharm and have the rag_chat.py file opened.
 If you can't find the run button, simply right-click into the text of the rag_chat.py file and select the option to run the file. [image]
 2. Once everything is ready, a local IP address will be printed to the console.
 Copy this IP address, and paste it into a browser.
 (To the left in the picture, you can also spot the terminal button, the fifth one from the top.) [image]
 3. Type in your question. [image]
-4. Patiently wait for the model response. [image]
+4. Patiently wait for the model response.
+And tada!
+You get information from your own documents, in this case information I stored about a new Mistral model that had not been released before the model cutoff. [image]

 #### Notes